Icinga/icinga2/doc/11-icinga2-client.md

 and the possibility to add Icinga 2 features on demand.

 There is no difference in the configuration syntax on clients to any other Icinga 2 installation.
-You can also use additional features like notifications directly on the remote client, if you are required to.
+You can also use additional features like notifications directly on the remote client if you are required to.
 Basically everything a single Icinga 2 instance provides by default.

 The following convention applies to remote clients: